Skip to content

 The Romanian-Austrian Adela Liculescu.
 The concert pianist for our evening.

-One of Beethoven’s works, which he wrote in the very same room where the concert hall is located, was Piano Sonata No. 17, ‘Der Sturm’ opus 31.
+One of Beethoven’s works, which he wrote in the very same room where the small concert hall is located, was Piano Sonata No. 17, ‘Der Sturm’ opus 31.
 One dark and stormy evening, Beethoven heard a horse galloping right outside his window.
-It inspired him to write the 3rd movement of Der Sturm, which lasts almost 7 minutes, here played by Valentina Lisitsa.
+It inspired him to write the 3rd movement of Der Sturm, which lasts around 7 minutes, here played by Valentina Lisitsa.

-The Vienna Museum Institution and the Beethoven Society have warmly recommended the Romanian-Austrian pianist Adela Liculescu for our evening and she has accepted our invitation.
+The Vienna Museum Institution and the Beethoven Society have warmly recommended the Romanian-Austrian pianist, Adela Liculescu, for our evening and she has accepted our invitation.

 We think the evening will be magical.
 Nothing less.

-One dedicated to French champagne, one to New World wines, one to Europe’s finest grapes, one dedicated to Spanish and Portuguese wines, one to Austria’s own bottles and finally one to Chateau d’Yquem.
-60,000 bottles to admire and envy, including the oldest in the collection, Rüdesheim Apostolic wine from 1727.
+One is dedicated to French champagne, one to New World wines, one to Europe’s finest grapes, one to Spanish and Portuguese wines, one to Austria’s own bottles and finally one to Chateau d’Yquem.

 Interior of the Vienna State Opera